modxorg/Docs/en/building-sites/tutorials/creating-a-blog.md

 ### The Post Content

  Okay, back to our Template.
 We're in the content section now - note how we start with \[\[\*introtext\]\].
-This is a useful MODx Resource field - think of it like a beginning excerpt for a blog post, that will show up on our main page when we're listing the latest blog posts.
+This is a useful MODX Resource field - think of it like a beginning excerpt for a blog post, that will show up on our main page when we're listing the latest blog posts.

 ### Adding Comments to Posts